alexcu2718/fdf/README.md

           Pattern to search for

   [PATH]
-          Path to search (defaults to current working directory )
+          Path to search (defaults to current working directory)

 Options:
-  -E, --extension <EXTENSION>
-          filters based on extension, eg -E .txt or -E txt

   -H, --hidden
           Shows hidden files eg .gitignore or .bashrc, defaults to off

   -s, --case-sensitive
           Enable case-sensitive matching, defaults to false

+  -e, --extension <EXTENSION>
+          filters based on extension, eg --extension .txt or -E txt

   -j, --threads <THREAD_NUM>
-          Number of threads to use, defaults to available threads
+          Number of threads to use, defaults to available threads available on your computer

           [default: <NUM_CORES>]

   -a, --absolute-path
           Show absolute paths of results, defaults to false

   -I, --include-dirs
           Include directories, defaults to off

   -L, --follow
           Include symlinks in traversal,defaults to false

+      --nocolour
+          Disable colouring output when sending to terminal

   -g, --glob
           Use a glob pattern,defaults to off

   -n, --max-results <TOP_N>
           Retrieves the first eg 10 results, '.cache' / -n 10

   -d, --depth <DEPTH>
           Retrieves only traverse to x depth

       --generate <GENERATE>
           Generate shell completions

           [possible values: bash, elvish, fish, powershell, zsh]